john-hewitt/cs229-head-tracking/README.md

 lead to identical results.
 - `--test*`: All flag of this form refer to code testing procedures.
 Refer to their `--help` strings for more information.
 No tests are run by default.

+- `--featurization`: This specifies which type of featurization to perform.
+ The valid options are `summary_stats` and `norm_hist`.
+Summary stats provides the variance and length-normalized sum of head radians traveled for each of roll/pitch/yaw for each of 2 sensors.
+The `norm_hist`, or normalized histogram, provides something of a delta-histogram.
+First the absolute value of the delta between each row of head positions is taken.
+Then this is bucketed (somewhat arbitrarily) into discrete buckets.
+I chose the buckets to have reasonable variation -- it's a log scale. then, for each of roll/pitch/yaw for each of the 2 sensors, the number of deltas in each bucket is computed.
+These values are normalized by the total number of timesteps.
+Viola .
+The idea here is that if a large percent of your head movements are high-velocity (large delta) then you are possibly anxious.